These are the best Ground Beef Enchiladas! They are ready in about 30 minutes and my family goes crazy for them every time.

 - Cook the onions and ground beef together.
 Don’t waste time cooking them separately.

-- If you forgot to thaw your ground beef, try this hack!
+- If you forgot to thaw your ground beef, learn how to cook frozen beef in the Instant Pot!

 - Use Corn & Flour tortillas.
 Chi Chi’s makes a corn and flour tortilla that is perfect for enchiladas.
 You get the flavor of the corn and the softness of the flour.
 They’re perfect!